SamBuckberry/sam-buckberry/content/authors/admin/_index.md

 highlight_name: true
 ---

-Sam Buckberry is a molecular and computational biologist who specalises in epigenetics and genomics in the [Lister Lab](http://listerlab.org/).
+Sam Buckberry is a molecular and computational biologist who specialises in epigenetics and genomics.
 Sam's research utilises an integrative genomics approach to understand the principles and mechanisms of epigenetic gene regulation through combining cutting-edge genomics techniques and novel bioinformatics approaches.